Wally Kurth: Personal life

 He is the father of actress Meghann Kurth, who was born in 1985.
 Kurth has said that his relationship with her mother had ended before he learned they were expecting a child together.

 Kurth met actress Cynthia Ettinger when they were in college.
 They were friends for years before beginning a relationship.
 They dated for a year and a half before marrying in May 1990.
 They divorced in 1993.

 Kurth married his General Hospital co-star, Rena Sofer, in 1995.
 They have a daughter, artist Rosabel Rosalind Kurth-Sofer, who was born in September 1996.
 They divorced in 1997.

 On July 4, 2003, he married Debra Yuhasz.
 They have a son, who was born in November 2004.
 Their son is on the autism spectrum.

+Kurth's mother, Susie, died in April 2026 at the age of 101.